jaldoyle/jd_rigging_tools/README.md

 JD Rigging tools is a Blender Addon to do simple rigging actions faster.
 While Blender has some great auto rigging Addons, such as Rigify and [Auto-Rig Pro](https://blendermarket.com/products/auto-rig-pro?ref=2), there aren't many to assist creating your own custom rigs.
 I made this Addon for that reason.
-With it you can easily make a bone matching the world axis with one click, rig multiple objects at once each with their own controllers, add a custom object to multiple bones at once from a library object shapes and more!
+With it you can easily make a bone matching the world axis with one click, rig multiple objects at once each with their own controllers, add a custom object to multiple bones at once from a library of object shapes and more!

 Compatible with Blender versions 2.8+.
 You can download blender [here](https://www.blender.org/download/).